-Ouch.
 But I knew He was right.
 I poured my coffee down the drain and spent the entire day with a fierce headache.
 Whenever it demanded my full attention, instead of reaching for a cup of coffee or taking an aspirin, I prayed.
 I thanked God for my job, prayed for my co-workers, the progress of my book, or whatever else came to mind – anything to get my mind off my headache.
 At about 4:30pm, I couldn’t stand it any longer.
-I was at client’s office in between meetings with 20 minutes to spare.
-I grabbed my cell phone, stepped outside, and called my best friend, whining about my headache and the 30-day fast I had started.
+I was in between meetings with 20 minutes to spare.
+Grabbing my cell phone, I stepped outside to call my best friend.
+After listening to me whine about my headache and the 30-day fast I had started, she asked,

 “Uhhh…I didn’t ask about the time.
 I just assumed a fast was supposed to be 30 or 40 days.”